Skip Navigation

 Located on the outskirts of the village of Verteillac, Camping Le Pontis offers a fantastic base for exploring the top attractions of the Dordogne region between the communes of Angoulème and Périgueux.
 The site is ideally situated for outdoor adventures and sightseeing, with several marked walking trails passing right by.
 Additionally, you're only a half-hour drive from Brantôme, often referred to as the "Venice of Périgord," where you can enjoy scenic boat trips along the Dronne, taking in views of its famous riverside abbey.
 The local village hosts a beloved farmers' market in July and August featuring live music and a welcoming atmosphere.
 On-site, there are 11 touring pitches, which have electric hook-up points available.
 There are also 57 accommodation options available to hire.

-Camping de Rouffiac
+Camping Domaine de Corneuil

 One of the earliest cradles of civilisation, the Dordogne is a collage of prehistoric caves adorned with ancient paintings and medieval fortresses watching over a landscape of languid rivers, soft grassy plains and oak forests.
 Sheltering mankind since the Palaeolithic era, it cannot help but invoke a sense of timelessness and wonder in the curious visitor.